What is the cost of a Hawaii real estate school bond?

 - license information (real estate, teacher, other)

-For more specific details regarding necessary information for the application, please visit the application for prelicense instructor certification in the “Important Links” section.
+For more specific details regarding necessary information for the application, please visit the application for prelicense instructor certification in the “Additional Resources” section.

 Remember, you need a surety bond in addition to a certificate of registration.
 Submit an online application and a surety specialist will contact you with a free quote for your bond!